bio-phys/aimmd/examples/classic/toy_systems/README.md

-# (classic) TPS with openpathsampling on 2D toy potentials
+# "classic" TPS with openpathsampling on 2D toy potentials

 ```{toctree}
 :maxdepth: 1